 *COVID-19 Updates - Office for the Aging Programs

-- The Office for the Aging is currently closed to in-person visitors.
-Staff are working and clients can call 315-386-4730 for assistance.
+- The Office for the Aging is open again!
+Staff are working and clients can call 315-386-4730, or stop by, for assistance.

 - The Office for the Aging has temporarily closed all congregate dining centers.
 If you are in need of food, please call our office at 315-386-4730.

 COVID-19 Resources & Government Information